 Our most popular sound insulation, for soundproofing for bars and other entertainment venues is Maxiboard, our patented 17mm thick acoustic building board.
 Maxiboard offers extremely high sound insulation performance and can be used as soundproofing for walls and ceilings within nightclubs, bars, theatres, recording studios, and band practice rooms.
 Typically, Maxiboard is installed on to walls and ceilings on our heavy duty Maxi Resilient Bar, with Maxi Slab in between the void, and over-boarded with a layer of plasterboard.
 Maxiboard has a history of use within the entertainment sector and has been used at both Cream nightclub in Liverpool and Wendyhouse Productions’ recording studios in Shepherd’s Bush.
 Crucial for both projects was that maximum acoustic performance was provided whilst minimising the loss of room space.

 Where impact sound insulation is required for floors, SRS recommend our Acoustilay proprietary flooring underlay system.
-In situations other than domestic environments we recommend that the Acoustilay is bonded to the subfloor and that a stablizing layer of Acoustilay T&G MDF is bonded to the top surface of the Acoustilay.
+In situations other than domestic environments we recommend that the Acoustilay is bonded to the subfloor and that a stabilising layer of Acoustilay T&G MDF is bonded to the top surface of the Acoustilay.
 The top surface of the MDF is stable enough to accept vinyl, laminate, and carpet tile floor finishes.

 Please note - sometimes complaints from neighbours that aren’t joined to the entertainment premises can be because of noise escaping through windows and doors.
 Please note that this is what we would call an environmental noise problem and we would recommend that you seek the advice of a reputable company that specialises in this field.
 Usually the solution boils down to installing secondary glazing systems and acoustic doors.
 SRS do not manufacture systems of this kind but suitable manufacturers may be found on the institute of Acoustics website here: IOA Website

 Within the entertainment sector good room acoustics are crucial to certain environments.
 Any rooms where critical listening is involved require some serious thought in terms of design.
 This is important to ensure that the reverberation within the space is kept in check so that it does not detract from the experience of the audience.
 Ideal reverberation times will depend on the size of room and the kind of entertainment that is being performed.
 Some reverberation or liveliness can actually be of benefit for some kinds of music and help to fill the room with sound.
-SRS can assist with reverbertaion time calculations if required to meet your reverbertion time target.
+SRS can assist with reverberation time calculations if required to meet your reverberation time target.

 Within recording studios and mixing studios a low reverberation time is often required to remove the effect of the room from the recording and give a ‘clean’ representation of the instrument being recorded.